timmcginley/41934/Assignments/A1/README.md

 # A1: Learning from OpenBIM (Forensic BIM)
 Warm up project to get your teeth into OpenBIM standards.
-This assignment has 2 parts that are linked to the following [learning objectives].
+This assignment supports the following [learning objectives].

 ### Learning Objectives
-2. Identify, locate and extract information from an IFC model in OpenBIM tools
+2. Identify, locate and extract information from an [IFC] model in [OpenBIM] tools
-3. Apply appropriate OpenBIM standards and guidelines to support open and FAIR data, tools and processes.
+3. Apply appropriate [OpenBIM standards] and guidelines to support open and [FAIR] data, tools and processes.
-7. Identify BIM challenges by analysing OpenBIM data.
+7. Identify [BIM] challenges by analysing [OpenBIM] data.

 **The aim of this assignment is to become familiar with the core concepts of OpenBIM**.
 This is done through a deep dive into the IFC file format and associated Open BIM standards.
 The [IFC data model](/Concepts/IFC) is the industry standard for BIM, but many BIM practioners (and some BIM experts) still don't really understand it.